-Shettima: Nigeria’s Fiscal Woes Due To Poor Resource Management, Not Federal Structure
+Shettima: Nigeria’s Fiscal Woes Due to Poor Resource Management, Not Federal Structure

 Deji Elumoye in Abuja

-He emphasized, however, that the administration of President Bola Tinubu is committed to bold reforms aimed at promoting a more functional and people-centred federal system.
+He emphasised, however, that the administration of President Bola Tinubu was committed to bold reforms aimed at promoting a more functional and people-centered federal system.

-According to him, a key pillar of this effort, is the present government’s push for local government autonomy in the country.
+According to him, a key pillar of this effort was the present government’s push for local government autonomy in the country.

-Delivering a keynote lecture at the 17th Leadership Annual Conference and Awards, held Tuesday at the Banquet Hall of the State House in Abuja, the vice-president, who was represented by the Special Adviser to the President on General Duties (Office of the Vice-President), Aliyu Modibbo, called for greater accountability and reform to strengthen Nigeria’s fiscal federalism.
+Delivering a keynote lecture at the 17th Leadership Annual Conference and Awards, yesterday in Abuja, the Vice President who was represented by the Special Adviser to the President on General Duties (Office of the Vice President), Aliyu Modibbo, called for greater accountability and reform to strengthen Nigeria’s fiscal federalism.

 Shettima said: “There is no doubt that the Nigerian challenge, when carefully considered, lies less in the structure of our federalism and more in the deficit of our collective fiscal responsibility.